 Automation-ready road authorities

-Thanks to a trans-disciplinary approach and the engagement of relevant stakeholders, CoEXist develops an AV-ready framework for road authorities and fosters technological development of traffic simulations tools.
+Thanks to a trans-disciplinary approach, CoEXist is developing an AV-ready framework for road authorities and supporting the technological development of traffic simulations tools.

-By simulating automated vehicles in four European cities, with different urban structures and traffic compositions, CoEXist analyses the effects of automated vehicles on urban road infrastructure, especially in a context of “co-existence” between automated and conventional vehicles.
+Through the simulation automated vehicles in four European cities, with different urban structures and traffic compositions, CoEXist is analysing the effects of automated vehicles on urban road infrastructure, especially in a context of “co-existence” between automated and conventional vehicles.

-The results of the project will enable road authorities to understand in detail the impact of increasing numbers of automated vehicles and to plan accordingly.
+The results of the project are enabling road authorities to understand in detail the potential impact of increasing numbers of automated vehicles and to plan accordingly.

-The mission of CoEXist is to systematically increase the capacity of road authorities and other urban mobility stakeholders to get ready for the transition towards a shared road network with an increasing number of automated vehicles, using the same road network as conventional vehicles.
+The mission of CoEXist is to systematically increase the capacity of road authorities and other urban mobility stakeholders to prepare for the transition towards a shared road network with an increasing number of automated vehicles, using the same road network as conventional vehicles.

-CoEXist aims at enabling mobility stakeholders to get “AV-ready” (Automated Vehicles-ready).
-To achieve its objective, CoEXist develops a specific framework and both microscopic and macroscopic traffic models that take the introduction of automated vehicles into account.
+CoEXist aims at enabling mobility stakeholders to become “AV-ready”.
+CoEXist is developing a specific framework and both microscopic and macroscopic traffic models that take the introduction of automated vehicles into account.

-The tools developed in the framework of CoEXist are tested by road authorities in the four project cities: Helmond (NL), Milton Keynes (UK), Gothenburg (SE) and Stuttgart (DE) in order to assess the “AV-readiness” of their local-designed use cases.
+The tools developed in the framework of CoEXist are being tested by road authorities in the four project cities: Helmond (NL), Milton Keynes (UK), Gothenburg (SE) and Stuttgart (DE) in order to assess the “AV-readiness” of their locally-designed use cases.